logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

   </figure>
 </p>

-As secret name, enter *hopsworks/role/[MY_DATABRICKS_ROLE]* replacing [MY_DATABRICKS_ROLE] with the AWS role you have created in [Step 1](#step-1-create-an-instance-profile-to-attach-to-your-databricks-clusters). sSelect next twice and finally store the secret.
+As secret name, enter *hopsworks/role/[MY_DATABRICKS_ROLE]* replacing [MY_DATABRICKS_ROLE] with the AWS role you have created in [Step 1](#step-1-create-an-instance-profile-to-attach-to-your-databricks-clusters).
+Select next twice and finally store the secret.
 Then click on the secret in the secrets list and take note of the *Secret ARN*.

 <p align="center">